Code-Sharp/WampSharp.net/content/Release-notes/WampSharp-v20.1.1-release-notes.md

 ### Proxy implementation

 WampSharp had several implementations for its [Reflection based Caller]({{<ref "WAMP2/Roles/Caller/Reflection-based-Caller.md">}}) feature.
 For several platforms (`net40`, `net45`, `netstandard1.3`, `netstandard2.0`) it used [Castle.Core DynamicProxy](http://www.castleproject.org/projects/dynamicproxy/) and for others it used [System.Reflection.DispatchProxy](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.dispatchproxy?view=netcore-3.1).
 From this version, `System.Reflection.DispatchProxy` is used for every platform.
-This is an internal change of the library that should not library users.
+This is an internal change of the library that should not affect library users.

 ### IAsyncDisposable